ThreeSixes/quickweather/README.md

 * `Vagrantfile` - File used to provision the local Vagrant environment.

 ### Theory of operation
 After being deployed QuickWeather API should be executed and kept online using Superviosr inside an NVM enrionment to ensure that the execution environment for QuickWeather is kept separate from the system Node.JS.
 NVM should be installed for the user running the application's profile.
-When started the application reads `config.yml` in the root of the project and uses the information contained there to create database connections, connect to APIs, determine listning ports, etc.
+When started the application reads `config.yml` in the root of the project and uses the information contained there to create database connections, connect to APIs, determine listning ports, etc. Supervisor's installation and configuration should be managed using Puppet.

 When an HTTP request arrives the application uses the incoming request route to determine which city and state the data is being requested for.
 After that it uses the city and state to request geocoding information from Open Street Maps which is then passed to the source Open Weather API to request current weather observations.
 That data is then passed to the user along with a timestamp for when the request came in.
 Responses are sent as JSON-formatted strings like `{"timestamp":"2019-08-01T08:37:35.806Z","temperature":11.55}`.
 A test query can be executed against a local development environment using a command like `curl http://127.0.0.1:9999/OR/portland/temperature`.